 Make the decision.
 Send the email.
 Have the conversation.
 Take the job or leave it.
 And then — this is the part anxiety hates — release the outcome.
 Not into the void.
 Not into the indifferent machinery of neurons.
 Into the hands of a God who has already determined every day of your life and who promises to work every single one of them for good.

-"In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will."
+"In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will."

 And His will is to have you.
 To keep you.
 To finish what He started in you.